khbminus/polybar-telegram/README.md

 ```

 You can run `polybar-telegram` with `-u` flag show messages in unmuted chats.

+You can run `polybar-telegram` with `-i` to hide the module if you have 0 unread messages.

 To specify output format use `-f` flag
 ```shell
 # {{.unread}} - number of unread messages